oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 aks-nodepool1-15992006-vmss000002   Ready    agent   7m52s   v1.15.11
 ```

-## Create Storage and Set Up File Share
+#### Create storage and set up file share

-Our usage pattern for the Operator involves creating Kubernetes "persistent volumes" to allow WebLogic to persist its configuration and data separately from the Kubernetes pods that run WebLogic workloads.
+Our usage pattern for the operator involves creating Kubernetes "persistent volumes" to allow the WebLogic Server to persist its configuration and data separately from the Kubernetes pods that run WebLogic Server workloads.

 We will create an external data volume to access and persist data.
 There are several options for data sharing as described in [Storage options for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/concepts-storage).